 Husayn Shah Sharki ( 1458-1528), initially from Djawanpur, was an incompareable performer and an innovator second only to Amir Khusraw.
 His most important contribution was the ” khayal” , which gave much greater scope for technical virtuosity than did the traditional ” dhrupad”.
 The practitioners of the two forms continue despite the eventual supremacy of the ” khyal”- meaning imagination from its Arabic meaning of ” imagination”.

 This was a period of great musical activity , Sultan Sikander Lodi ( 1489-1517) took a keen interest in music , inspite of his religious orthodoxy.
 Under his patronage , probably the first treatise on Indian music in Persian , the ” Lahdjat e sikander shahi”, was composed.
-This was based on Sanskritic treatises.
-In Gwalior , however, Raja Man Singh Tonwar ( 1486-1516) was responsible for the formulation of a more progressive treatise in Hindi entitled ” Man Kawthuhal.”
+This was based on a Sanskritic treatises.
+Abu Fazl , the chronicler of the the great Mughal King Akbar ( d.1605 ) stated that ” His Majesty pays much attention to Music and is a patron of all who practice this enchanting art.”
+Akbar , who was a skilled exponent of the ” Nagara ” – a middle eastern Drum, commissioned , Raja Man Singh Tomhar ( 1486-1516) , and who hailed from Jodhpur in Rajasthan , to write a progressive treatise on music in Hindi which came to be entitled ” Man Kawthuhal.”
 This work was compiled by the leading musicians of his court and incorporated many of his innovations that had been introduced into Indian music since Amir Khusraws time.
+Raja Man Singh also got the ” Ragadarpan ” translated into Persian, and wrote both religious and secular concepts.
+His ” Man Kawthuhal ” was later tanslated into Persian and added to by Amir Fakirullah , who was an expert in classical music .
 In spite of this endeavour , traditional Indian musical theory continued to be expressed, for the most part, in Sanskrit treatises which bore less and less resemblance to court music as time went on.
 To some extant , traditional Indian music has been preserved in South India, but here too it has evolved , albeit in its own direction.

 Patronage of music reached its peak under the Mughal emperors , Akbar, Jahangir, and Shah Jahan.
 The lists of the leading musicians , both Hindu and Muslim, who were attached to their Courts was impressive , and included such famous musicians as Tansen, his son Bilas Khan , and Baz Bahadur.
 Baz Bahadur was the last Muslim ruler of Malwa , whose traggic affair with Rupmati, a singer , has become legendary.
 In the later part of his life , after he had lost his empire, he became one of the leading musicians at the Court of Akbar.
 It is interesting to note that nearly all the vocalists attattached to these Courts were Indian , while many of the instumentalists were foreigners , some of whom came from Mashad, Tabriz, and Herat.
 In addition to this Court music , large orchestras ( nawbat), consisting of wind and percusion instruments, were maintained.